gaoxy914/Most-likely-rskyline/README.md

 ## Generate nba dataset and car dataset

-run python3 nba.py or python3 car.py
+Run python3 nba.py or python3 car.py then move nba.data or car.dat to data/.

 ## Run algorithms